How to Clear a Tax Lien Against Your House So You Can Sell It

 Too often homeowners forget that they’re living in their most valuable asset — their home — and that selling this asset may be the best way out from under the specter of lien.

-Whether you’re dealing with unpaid child support, outstanding income taxes, or property taxes owed to your local county treasurer, it’s time to face the music head on so that this tax lien doesn’t hang over your head any longer or further compound with penalties and interest.
+Whether you’re dealing with unpaid child support, outstanding income taxes, or property taxes owed to your local county treasurer, it’s time to face the music head on so that this tax lien doesn’t hang over you any longer or further compound with penalties and interest.

 Consult this guide where we’ll start with the basics (what exactly is a tax lien?), lay out in plain terms how a tax lien impacts your ability to sell your home, and explain what your options are for moving forward — from satisfying the delinquent tax to disputing its legitimacy.